 - Is my package shifting or non-shifting?

-- A shifting package is where accommodation is arranged for pilgrims away from Masjid al-Haram during Hajj to areas such as Azizia and Huzaifa.
+- A shifting package is where accommodation is arranged for pilgrims in areas such as Azizyah during the Hajj period.

 - This package was introduced to counter the shortage of accommodation around Masjid al-Haram during peak times.